escape/ZUCK/README.md

 > The Identity Trap: indexing algorithmically promoted identities that promise self-improvement, belonging, and purpose — but deliver chronic grievance, financial exploitation, and a pipeline toward extremism.
 >

+### Early preview

+This is the first public draft of the project — a preliminary release for feedback, review, and source citation work.
+Expect active updates as the data and methodology are refined.

+🟡 **v0.1 — first public release**

 ## Why

 Algorithms don't just serve content — they construct identities.
 A teenager searching for gym advice gets served masculinity content.
 A lonely young man looking for community finds a world that explains his isolation as someone else's fault.
 A woman seeking simpler living gets channeled toward ethno-nationalism.